jamcgee/jamcgee.github.io/content/article/2021-09-22-crt-startup.md

 }
 ```

-The use of `HIDDEN` is to facilitate the presence of shared objects.
+The use of `HIDDEN` is to facilitate the presence of shared objects, which have their own copies of these sections.
-Each object linked into the memory space will carry its own initialization tables.
 The symbols are only required when an object is initializing itself as the runtime linker will find the tables using the section definition in the ELF headers.

 We can see the associated [initialization code from FreeBSD](https://github.com/freebsd/freebsd-src/blob/master/lib/csu/common/ignore_init.c):